domo141/ioiomxtx/README.md

 (for now).
 It takes mxtx *link* names as arguments.
-When run it reads ($HOME/.local/share/mxtx/socksproxy/)`hosts-to-proxy` files on link targets to see what hosts are connectable behind every particular link. the tool `./addhost.sh` (installed to the same directory) can be used to ease adding hosts to the `hosts-to-proxy` file.
+When run it reads ($HOME/.local/share/mxtx/socksproxy/)`hosts-to-proxy` files on link targets to see what hosts are connectable behind every particular link.
+The tool `./addhost.sh` (installed to the same directory) can be used to ease adding hosts to the `hosts-to-proxy` file.

 #### mxtx-apu.sh